-IFA 2015 has provided us with an unusually high number of new and updated laptops thanks to the new Skylake processor wave launched Intel With its inception, the 10 windows system has become the latest standard.
-Many of the models presented were a refresher to an existing model with very few changes in appearance or capabilities - but there were also models that definitely surprised us, and Satellite Radius 12's Toshiba He is one of them.
+IFA 2015 has provided us with an unusually high number of new and updated laptops thanks to the new Skylake processor wave launched Intel With its inception, and the Windows 10 system that has already become the latest standard.
+A large part of the models presented were a refresh to an existing model with very few changes in appearance or capabilities - but there were also models that certainly managed to surprise us, and the Satellite Radius 12 of Toshiba He is one of them.

-As can already be seen from the name, Radius 12 belongs to the family of instruments called Convertible in English and 360 Lenovo Yoga in the Interpretation Required - In other words, the same computers Mobile Equipped with a touch screen and a pivot capable of full rotation, thus serving both on the computer Mobile Standard, both as a tablet and in the intermediate mode of a touch-based desktop PC.
+As can already be seen from the name, Radius 12 belongs to the family of instruments called Convertible in English and 360 Lenovo Yoga in the obvious sense - in other words, the same computers Mobile Equipped with a touch screen and a pivot capable of full rotation, thus serving both on the computer Mobile Standard, both as a tablet and in the intermediate mode of a touch-based desktop PC.

-This type of mobile is fast becoming the new dominant trend in the laptop market (along with a 'two in one' mobile where the touch screen can be physically disconnected), and the Radius 12 is one of the most advanced thanks to a panel-based 12.5-inch touch screen IPS 2,160 × 3,840 pixel resolution, plus type glass cladding Gorilla Glass NBT.
+Laptops of this type are fast becoming the new dominant trend in the laptop market (along with 'two-in-one' mobiles where the touch screen can be physically detached from the keyboard), and the Radius 12 is one of the most advanced thanks to a 12.5-inch panel-based touch screen IPS with a resolution of 2,160 × 3,840 pixels, plus type glass cladding Gorilla Glass NBT.

 This is the first time we see a resolution 4k On such a small screen (in terms of the laptop world, of course, we have not forgotten the Z5 Premium), it translates to a peak density of 353 pixels per square inch.
 In addition, Toshiba claims that the screen offers an exceptionally wide color gamut with a coverage of 100 per cent of the Adobe device RGB, With laboratory testing and validation from Technicolor, which specializes in these matters.
 On the bottom line, it seems to be one of the highest-quality screens you can find on the mobile market, and it's certainly meant to wink at all editors and content creators.

-The Radius 12 will also be available in a version with a more sane IPS screen at fullHD resolution
+The Radius 12 will also be available in a screen version IPS More sane at FullHD resolution

 All of this technical specification is wrapped in a durable and nice-looking aluminum case, about 15.4 thick and a relatively low weight of 1.32.
-We still do not know what performance improvements the actual Skylake generation will provide us with and how it will handle the resolutions of 4k - But on the face of it, this is a high-quality product, which is certainly another step in the evolution of laptops for machines that can be a real replacement for the desktop for a significant number of users.
+We still do not know what performance improvements the actual Skylake generation will provide us with and how it will handle the resolutions of 4k - But on the face of it, this is a high-quality product, which is definitely another step in the evolution of laptops for machines that can be a real replacement for the desktop computer for many users.

 We have two key question marks left for the Radius 12.
 One concerns the battery life of this compact device, which was not specified by Toshiba even in general.
-Let's hope it's because the fresh chips didn't give her enough time to examine the matter in depth, and not that the expected battery life is so impressive that the preference is not to tell them at all - though a screen 4k Certainly will not help the economy in this case.
-So we can only hope that the wink of professionals on the advanced screen will not be interpreted as an astronomical price tag that will keep the average home users away from looking for a small, high-quality computer.
+Hopefully this is because the fresh chips did not give it enough time to explore the matter in depth, and not because the expected battery life is so unimpressive that the preference is not to tell about them at all - albeit a screen 4k Will certainly not help cost-effectiveness in this case.
+The expected prices of the laptop have not been revealed either, so we can only hope that the wink to the professionals in the advanced screen will not be interpreted as an astronomical price tag that will alienate the average home users who are just looking for a small, high-quality computer.

 The Satellite Radius 12 will be available for purchase during the last quarter of 2015.
 We hope that he will succeed in continuing his positive first impression here.